 How Scale in Art Influences the Viewing Experience

+How do we perceive scale in art?
 Enormous plastic ice cream, huge balloon dogs, or enlarged photo portraits plastered on buildings around the world are some of the examples where scale in art is the dominant element of the artworks’ aesthetics.
 Scale refers to a size of an object in relation to another, and is one of the principles of organization of structural elements in art and design.
-Scale does not stand for the size of an artwork, but is a relational principle which is usually defined through the ratio of an object to a human body or another object.
+Scale in art does not stand for the size of an artwork but is a relational principle which is usually defined through the ratio of an object to a human body or another object.
 Relational aesthetics stands at core of each artwork and human body is often the corrective against which the size of each piece can be discussed.
-As humans put themselves in the center of the visible world, as masters of the living environments, artworks are measured regarding proportion relative to generalized human scale.
+As humans put themselves in the center of the visible world, as masters of the living environments, artworks are measured regarding proportion relative to the generalized human scale.
 They became defined as large, life-size, miniature, or even enormous.
-The scale is thus something that is habitually examined, and is often an important factor in defining the meaning and significance of each work, particularly in contemporary art.
+The scale in art is thus something that is habitually examined and is often an important factor in defining the meaning and significance of each work, particularly in contemporary art.

 Different scaling is applied in art when something needs to be emphasized, or when through disproportionate size the importance of the represented is underlined.
-This does not mean that we are constantly bombarded with works that have unusual scaling patterns, but that scale is an essential element that is present and thought out even in works that at first observation do not seem to stand out regarding this element.
-Paying attention to and elaborating on scale in art is therefore an important aspect in any artistic evaluation and criticism.
-Exploring how scale influences viewing experience through examples, we will see that artists’ decisions on the scale of their works are based on the represented motifs, cultural traditions and the message they are trying to convey.
-Sometimes this message may not surpass the pure aesthetic enjoyment in each piece, but even in these circumstances scale is carefully decided on.
+This does not mean that we are constantly bombarded with works that have unusual scaling patterns, but that scale in art is an essential element that is present and thought out even in works that at first observation do not seem to stand out regarding this element.
+Paying attention to and elaborating on scale in art therefore becomes an important aspect of any artistic evaluation and criticism.
+Exploring how scale in art influences viewing experience through examples, we will see that artists’ decisions on the scale of their works are based on the represented motifs, cultural traditions and the message they are trying to convey.
+Sometimes this message may not surpass the pure aesthetic enjoyment in each piece, but even in these circumstances, scale is carefully decided on.

 Upscaling Pop Art – Claes Oldenburg